jrgrant/hass_ids_hyyp/README.md

 # To Install:

-1) Add custom repository to HACS (https://github.com/RenierM26/hass_ids_hyyp)
+1) Add custom repository to HACS (https://github.com/hawky358/hass_ids_hyyp)
 2) Add Hyyp integration and configure via config flow.

-Note:

-The integration requires a stay profile on each partition at this moment.
+Changes from the original @RenierM26 version:

+1) This is a fork of @francoistk 's version.
+    - Fixed the requirement that a stay profile is required for every partitions

+2) Reverse engineered the pyHyypApi protobuf files and recompiled.
+(Created new package on pypi)
+3) Modified dependancies to point to new modified pyhyypapi package